dcapslock/lovelace-expander-card/README.md

 ### Heading Title card

-Example with [heading](https://www.home-assistant.io/dashboards/heading/) title card to the possiblity to style your title.
+Example with [heading](https://www.home-assistant.io/dashboards/heading/) title card to the possibility to style your title.

 ```yaml
       - type: custom:expander-card